-Concordia University Irvine Department of Campus Safety is dedicated to keeping Concordia University students, faculty, staff and visitors secure and safe.
+Concordia University Irvine Department of Campus Safety is dedicated to keeping Concordia University students, faculty, and staff secure and safe.

 THE QUICK PLAN

 The Quick Plan is intended to serve as a quick reference to inform the user of the key elements of the Emergency Management Plan.